Open Government Licence

-The Open Government Licence is a copyright licence for Crown copyright works published by the UK government.
+The Open Government Licence (OGL) is a copyright licence for crown copyright works published by the UK government.
 Other UK public sector bodies may apply it to their publications.
 It was developed and is maintained by The National Archives.
 It is compatible with the Creative Commons Attribution (CC-BY) licence.

+The OGL is the default licence for crown copyright works.
+Local councils are also expected to license their work under the OGL under the Re-use of Public Sector Information Regulations 2015.
+However, many councils have not yet done so.

 History

 Since 2001, some works of the UK government had been made available under the Click-Use Licence.
 This was replaced by the first version of the OGL when it was released on 30 September 2010.
 The OGL was developed by The National Archives.

 The OGL was developed as part of the UK Government Licensing Framework, which also includes a non-commercial Government licence that restricts the commercial use of licensed content, as well as a charged licence for situations where charging for the re-use of content is deemed appropriate.

 The first version was designed to work in parallel with other licences such as those released by Creative Commons, mirroring the Creative Commons Attribution (CC-BY) licence and the Open Data Commons Attribution Licence.

 Version 2.0, released on 28 June 2013, is directly compatible with the Creative Commons Attribution License 4.0 and the Open Data Commons Attribution License.
 The OGL symbol (shown above) was also released along with this version, which "at a glance, shows that information can be used and re-used under open licensing".